 Eric Alexander was born August 4, 1968 and began as a classical musician studying alto saxophone at Indiana University.
 He switched to jazz and the tenor, transferred to William Paterson University where he studied with Harold Mabern, Rufus Reid, Joe Lovano, Gary Smulyan, Ralph LaLama, Norman Simmons, Steve Turre and many others.

 Alexander first achieved fame by finishing second behind Joshua Redman and ahead of Chris Potter at the 1991 Thelonious Monk International Jazz Saxophone Competition.
 He was quickly signed and began recording his more than three-dozen albums as a leader and collaborator.

-Influenced primarily by Sonny Stitt, Dexter Gordon and George Coleman, playing in the hard bop and post-bop styles, Eric has worked with such notables as Ron Carter, Joe Farnsworth, Pat Martino, Peter Bernstein, Vincent Herring, Grant Stewart and Mike LeDonne among others.
-He records and tours as a leader and extensively with the sextet One For All.
+Influenced primarily by Sonny Stitt, Dexter Gordon and George Coleman, playing in the hard bop and post-bop styles, he has worked with such notables as Ron Carter, Joe Farnsworth, Pat Martino, Peter Bernstein, Vincent Herring, Grant Stewart and Mike LeDonne among others.
+Saxophonist Eric Alexander records and tours as a leader and extensively with the sextet One For All.

 More Posts: saxophone